-This module aims to synthesise learning from previous modules and provide an opportunity for you to study independently and investigate a topic in depth.
-It fosters academic curiosity, an inquiry based approach and the employment and application of research skills thus facilitating the development of a higher level of theorising.
-You will select a topic of personal interest on which you wish to undertake a substantial in-depth study.
-You will manage your own learning during this module, with the support of an allocated supervisor for this period if independent study.
+This module aims to synthesise learning from the your undergraduate programme providing an opportunity for you to study independently and investigate a topic in depth.
+It fosters academic curiosity; an inquiry-based approach, the employment and application of research skills thus facilitating the development of higher level of theorising.
+You will select a topic relevant to their degree on which they wish to undertake a substantial in-depth study.
+You will judge the reliability, validity and significance of the evidence to support conclusions and/or recommendations.

 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.